aio-libs/aiohttp/docs/client_reference.rst

    :param aiohttp.helpers.BasicAuth auth: BasicAuth named tuple that represents
                                           HTTP Basic Auth (optional)

+   .. attribute:: closed

+      ``True`` if the session has been closed, ``False`` otherwise.

+      A read-only property.

+   .. attribute:: connector

+      :class:`aiohttp.connector.BaseConnector` derived instance used
+      for the session.

+      A read-only property.

    .. attribute:: cookies

       The session cookies, :class:`http.cookies.SimpleCookie` instance.